paulbonczek/paulB/_news/IROS21_acceptance.md

 inline: true
 ---

-Our <a href="https://arxiv.org/pdf/2104.15101.pdf" target="_blank" rel="noopener noreferrer" target="_blank" rel="noopener noreferrer">paper</a> titled "Detection and Inference of Randomness-based Behavior for Resilient Multi-vehicle Coordinated Operations" has been accepted for publication to the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
+Our <a href="https://arxiv.org/pdf/2104.15101.pdf" target="_blank" rel="noopener noreferrer">paper</a> titled "Detection and Inference of Randomness-based Behavior for Resilient Multi-vehicle Coordinated Operations" has been accepted for publication to the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).

 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.